We’re here when you need us!

 New clients can enroll quickly and easily at the lobby window.
 If you are not yet in the food bank system, we welcome your enrollment.
 The income qualification is generous, and people who are being laid off will be able to qualify.

-Even though our kitchen is closed, with the help of a local ‘to-go meals’ restaurant called StayNaked Kitchen, we continue to feed our homebound seniors who cannot get out and get to a market, or cook for themselves.
 Our MIMs program just finished providing bonus groceries to dozens of low income families referred to us by the local school counselors.
 These are the families that struggle the most to feed their children, and our MIMs (Mighty IMPACT Meals) program will begin again in late May.

 Amphitheater and Oracle School Districts are providing free ‘grab and go’ lunch and breakfast for all children, to ensure they are eating while school is closed.